Mitoryū Takayuki: Career

 At the March 2024 tournament, Mitoryū won his second jūryō tournament with a 12–3 record, almost certainly earning him repromotion to sumo's top division.
 During his return to sumo's top division, he lost his match against one of the tournament leaders (Takarafuji) and had to limp off the ring after Takarafuji fell on his ankle.
 After the match, however, he insisted that he was not injured.

 Mitoryū withdrew on Day 11 of the May 2024 tournament.
 It was reported that a few days earlier, he appeared to be favoring his left leg after inadvertently collapsing in his match against Takarafuji.
 His medical certificate with the Sumo Association stated that the withdrawal was due to osteoarthritis in both of his knees.
 With only two wins, he was demoted again to jūryō.

 Mitoryū retired during the September 2025 tournament, after having lost four matches in a row ranked at jūryō 10 at the beginning of the previous tournament.
 At his retirement press conference on 20 September, Mitoryū said that his retirement was the result of "illness and injury."
 He said that his favorite match was his first in professional competition, when he had entered as a tsukedashi wrestler.
 He also told reporters about his view on the differences between amateur and professional sumo, suggesting in his experience that amateur wrestlers don't push themselves as hard and tend to relax more during a match after holding an opponent or grabbing one's mawashi.
 Mitoryū will have a retirement ceremony in February 2026, and while he is expected to continue living in Japan, he will not remain with the Japan Sumo Association.
+Mitoryū's retirement ceremony took place on February 1, 2026, with approximately 280 people participating in the cutting of his topknot.